 In the name of Allāh, the Most Gracious, the Most Merciful.

 As-salāmu ‘alaykum wa-raḥmatullāhi wa-barakātuh.

-Kwaja Mu’in al-Din Chisti Rahmatullahi Allayhi was from amongst the great scholars of Islam.
+Khwajah Mu’in al-Din Chishti Rahmatullahi Allayhi was from amongst the great scholars of Islam.
 He was a staunch monotheist and would certainly disapprove of any one prostrating at his grave and falling into polytheism.
 You should only visit the graves and return and totally avoid yourself from any innovations and customs which are carried out there.

-The aspect of Tawassul using intermediaries whilst supplicating to Allah Ta‘ala through Rasullulah Sallalahu Allayhi Wassallam and the pious predecessors is permitted, rather recommended according to the Shariah.
-Hence there is much evidence to support the practise of Wasilah through the Qura’an and Sunnah.
+The aspect of Tawassul using intermediaries whilst supplicating to Allah Ta‘ala through Rasullulah Sallalahu Allayhi Wassallam and the pious predecessors is permitted, rather recommended according to the Shari’ah.
+Hence there is much evidence to support the practice of Wasilah through the Qur’an and Sunnah.

 We make Dua Allah Ta‘ala keeps you steadfast on His Deen and grants you the sweetness of Imaan.
 Aameen

 And Allah Ta‘ala knows best